andrewjlock/andrewjlock.github.io/_pages/about.md

   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  more_info: Postdoctoral Research Fellow, University of Southern Queensland
+  more_info: Research Fellow, Hypersonics and Rocketry Group, University of Southern Queensland

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts